ychnli/cs229-final-project/README.md

 ## Visualizing Predictions:
 Using any model for predictions, replace column 7 in an unlabelled.csv spreadsheet with predicted punches.
 Run predictions.py.

+Note: the final model is larger than 25mb and cannot be uploaded into this repo.
+To obtain it, please contact ethanz@stanford.edu.